micmejia/bible-dump/AMPC/Philippians/Phil 4.md

-Not that I am implying that I was in any personal want, for I have learned how to be [^f] content (satisfied to the point where I am not disturbed or disquieted) in whatever state I am.
+Not that I am implying that I was in any personal want, for I have learned how to be  content (satisfied to the point where I am not disturbed or disquieted) in whatever state I am.